BioClub/labU/README.md

 New Design should go into the \_design folder.

 ### Necessary Plugins
-Free plugins are in \_plugin folder, paid plugins need to installed seperately.
+Free plugins are in \_plugins folder, paid plugins need to installed seperately.

 * ACF Pro Sync
 * ACF Pro.zip